WHO WE ARE

 We believe that no child should ever suffer in this way.
-We believe that churches have a significant role to play in ending these abuses of children.
+We believe that churches have a significant role to play in ending these abuses against children.

-We contribute to the development of effective practical responses and advocacy resources, adaptable for use in different localities and contexts.
+We contribute to the development of effective practical responses, and training and advocacy resources, adaptable for use in different localities and contexts.